ssube/se-chat-dark-theme/README.md

 Only tested in Chrome.
 FireFox is on the roadmap.
 IE is smelly and will not get support.

 Available for Chrome here: https://chrome.google.com/webstore/detail/so-dark-chat-%20/bbkjccfnenmgidehjhaabamobpbaaghh

-*Note: updates will not always be current in the online version. watch for version number changes*